here.now

 If the email is new, the account is created automatically.

 Option B: Dashboard sign-up.
-Sign in at here.now and copy the API key from the dashboard.
+Sign in at here.now/dashboard and copy the API key from the dashboard.

 Storing the API key